rogergros/ddd-example/README.md

 ### 📁 Other folders

 There are other folders that contain mainly symfony related stuff, infrastructure code to run the app, libraries, caches, etc.

+## CI

+The project uses [Github Actions](https://github.com/features/actions) to run a CI process that ensures on every commit on the main branch that:
+* Tests are green
+* Code is checked statically and everything looks fine
+* Code styling is right
+You can see the CI workflows results [here](https://github.com/rogergros/ddd-example/actions)

 ## 🛠 Possible improvements